-Apparently I had idealized him too much and given him so much positive coverage he felt embarrassed and humiliated as if he had been bragging about himself.
+Apparently I had idealized him too much and given him so much positive coverage he felt embarrassed and humiliated, as if he had been bragging about himself.
 So there I stood one day, in the front of the office of the small town paper I worked for, listening as he scolded me for saying too many nice things about him.
-I didn't even know how to respond, other than to silently consider digging up some nasty dirt on him to print to balance out the portrayal.
+I didn’t even know how to respond, other than to silently consider digging up some nasty dirt on him to balance out the portrayal.

-This annoyed response to a positive article actually wasn't the only of its kind for me.
-A few years before that the mom of a friend had told me the same about an article I wrote about their dairy farm.
-My personal affection for what I saw as an idyllic rural upbringing transferred the story, in her opinion, into an unrealistic view of their world and made it appear that she and her family were perfect, when she knew they weren't.
+This annoyed response to a positive article actually wasn’t the only of its kind for me.
+A few years before that the mom of a friend had told me the same about an article I wrote on their dairy farm.
+My personal affection for what I saw as an idyllic rural upbringing transferred the story, in her opinion, into an unrealistic view of their world and made it appear that she and her family were perfect, when she knew they weren’t.

-"I almost got remarried a couple years ago.
+“I almost got remarried a couple years ago.
 I knew her in high school or course.
 We used to go to the roller rink.
-She got married and has some kids and so did I. My wife, Joan, she died in 2009 and her husband had died, of course.
-She would pull up in front of the house and I'd go out and we'd talk.
-Well one night I went to hug her and she pulled away and said "what are you doing?
-I'm not a hugger.'
-I said to myself 'well, that's that, because I'm a hugger.'"
+She got married and has some kids and so did I. My wife, Joan, she died in 2009 and her husband had died.
+She would pull up in front of house and I’d go out and we’d talk.
+Well one night I went to hug her and she pulled away and said “what are you doing?
+I’m not a hugger.’
+I said to myself ‘well, that’s that, because I’m a hugger.'”

 He talked away, about nothing and everything.